 MANDATORY COURSE EVALUATION PERIOD: Students are required to complete an ONLINE evaluation of this course, accessed through your UTRGV account (http://my.utrgv.edu); you will be contacted through email with further instructions.
 Students who complete their evaluations will have priority access to their grades.
-Online evaluations should be available beginning August.
+Online evaluations will be available during the latter part of the course.